 Bachelor of Science (B.S.)
 Major in Chemistry

-Requirements include the Loyola Core Curriculum including the writing-intensive and language requirement, fifteen chemistry courses totaling 45 credit hours, four physics courses totaling 8 credit hours, three mathematics courses totaling 12 hours.
+Requirements include the Loyola Core Curriculum including the writing-intensive and language requirement, fifteen chemistry courses totaling 45 credit hours, four physics courses totaling 8 credit hours, three mathematics courses totaling 11 hours.
 Chemistry 300 (Undergraduate Research) is strongly recommended.
-Credit hours earned in Chemistry 300 or Chemistry 380 do not count as elective hours satisfying the B.S. degree requirement.
+Credit hours earned in Chemistry 300 or Chemistry 380 do not count as elective hours satisfying the BS degree requirement.
+Both CHEM 300 and 380 are required for Departmental honors.
+The CHEM-BS degree is accredited by the American Chemical Society.

 |Chemistry Courses Required||Credit Hours|